Cervical Disc Herniation

 • Invasive procedures, sometimes including surgery, if neurologic deficits are progressive or severe

-Because a herniated disk desiccates and shrinks over time, symptoms tend to abate regardless of treatment.
-Up to 85% of patients with back pain—regardless of cause—recover without surgery within 6 weeks.
+Because a herniated disc desiccates and shrinks over time, symptoms tend to abate regardless of treatment.
+Approximately 75% of patients with acute cervical radiculopathy experience a significant reduction in pain without surgery within 6 weeks (1).

 Conservative treatment

-Treatment of a herniated disk should be conservative, unless neurologic deficits are progressive or severe.
-Heavy or vigorous physical activity is restricted, but ambulation and light activity (eg, lifting objects < 2.5 to 5 kg [about 5 to 10 lb] using correct techniques) are permitted as tolerated; prolonged bed rest (including traction) is no longer indicated.
+Treatment of a herniated disc should be conservative, unless neurologic deficits are progressive or severe.
+Heavy or vigorous physical activity is restricted, but ambulation and light activity (eg, lifting objects < 2.5 to 5 kg [about 5 to 10 lb] using correct techniques) are permitted as tolerated; prolonged bed rest (including traction) is not indicated.

 • Persistent or worsening neurologic deficits, particularly objective deficits (eg, weakness, reflex deficits) due to cervical radiculopathies